Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Bases.typ

 	specific basis is the canonical basis for $PP_(n)$.
 ]

+#theorem[
+	A matrix is invertible if and only if the set of its rows/columns forms a linearly independent set.
+] <Linearly-independent-set-not-null-determinant>
+// #proof[
+// To be added
+// ]

 As stated, any vector can be expressed as a matrix composed by the coefficients of the linear combination of a basis.
 In general, a vector space has more than one basis, and for each basis the